Danielp93/horizon/README.md

 ## Considerations

 * Be sure to close the returned event channel in an emitter when you're done, otherwise it will linger until the eventbus is closed
+* No Acking/nAcking is implemented yet, possibly in the future.
+Closing the eventbus/handlers/Emitters will not wait for undelivered events